LukeShu/leaguer/doc/Sprint1-Retrospective.md

 ## Tournament view {#tourney-view}

+The tournament view lists the tournaments on one page as a table of rows.
+Each row lists sample tournament information (game name, players per team, etc) along with buttons for different tasks, such as joining or viewing a tourny.
+You can also create a new tournament here.
+The functionality we want is here.

 ## Homepage {#homepage}

 # Implemented but not working well

 ## Match score models {#match-score}

 This only functioned properly for noting which team would win a match.
 We want more information to be included, such as individual player scores.
 We also only had it working where the tournament host would decide who won.